rremple/intervalidus/readme.md

   actually help performance in some limited circumstances, e.g., if all the structures being used are one-dimensional.
   So it may be useful to toggle when micro-benchmarking the client app.

-- **"bruteForceUpdate"** It was easy to specify all the cases directly for removing the intersection of an interval with all existing intervals in one dimension: there are only a few cases.
+- **"noBruteForceUpdate"** It was easy to specify all the cases directly for removing the intersection of an interval with all existing intervals in one dimension: there are only a few cases.
 In two dimensions it got more complicated, and even more so in three dimensions.
-There is a simpler brute force approach (code is about 10x shorter in 3D!) that eliminates all this complexity.
-Unfortunately it runs 2x - 5x slower in micro-benchmarks.
-It is unlikely this feature would be useful to anyone except an Intervalidus committer trying to close this performance gap -- it would be really nice if the shorter code was also the faster code!
+Now there is a simpler brute force method that eliminates all this complexity and performs on par (maybe ~2% slower in general) with all the complex code.
+Although that complex legacy code is now deprecated, you can access it though this experimental feature.
+It will be removed in a future release.